-Verena Madner is Professor of Public Law, Environmental Law, Public and Urban Governance.
-She is Director of the Institute for Law and Governance and Co-Director of the Research Institute for Urban Management and Governance.
-Verena Madner a legal scholar with more than 25 years of experience in research in the fields of Governance, Globalization and International Trade as well as Environmental, Planning and Infrastructure Law.
-She has extensive experience in interdisciplinary research, including on Multilevel Policy and Urban Governance.
-She has conducted several research projects on EU Trade Agreements, Smart Cities, Public Participation, Sustainable Urban Development, Energy Transitions and Urban Climate Change Policy and is Co-Chair of a new ACRP-Special Report on “Structural conditions of climate friendly living in Austria” (responsible in particular for a law and governance perspective).
-She is involved in several research networks on environmental law and governance, such as the Climate Law Group of CCCA, the Avosetta Group on Environmental Law, the European Environmental Law Forum and the Task Force on Earth System Law.
+Verena Madner is professor of public law, environmental law, public and urban governance.
+She is head of the Institute for Law and Governance and deputy head of the Research Institute for Urban Management and Governance.
+Verena Madner is a legal scholar with more than 25 years of experience in research in the fields of governance, globalization and international trade as well as environmental, planning and infrastructure law.
+She has extensive experience in interdisciplinary research, including multilevel policy and urban governance.
+She has conducted several research projects on EU trade agreements, smart cities, public participation, sustainable urban development, energy transitions, and urban climate change policy and is co-chair of a new ACCP Special Report on “Structural Conditions for Climate Friendly Living in Austria” (responsible in particular for a law and governance perspective).
+She is involved in several research networks on environmental law and governance, such as the Climate Law Group of CCCA, the Avosetta Group on Environmental Law, the European Environmental Law Forum, and the Task Force on Earth System Law.

-From 2008 to 2014 Verena Madner chaired the Austrian Independent Environmental Senate.
-Since 2020 Verena Madner is Vice-President of the Austrian Constitutional Court.
+From 2008 to 2014, Verena Madner chaired the Austrian Independent Environmental Senate.
+Verena Madner has been vice-president of the Austrian Constitutional Court since 2020.